Aveglia/vAMPirus/docs/HelpDocumentation.md

 ### Bootstrapping

 IQ-TREE is capable of performing parametric or non-parametric bootstrapping.
-You can specify which one using "--parametric" or "--nonparametric" and to set how many boostraps to perform, you would use "--boots #ofbootstraps" or edit line 114 in the vampirus.config file.
+You can specify which one using "--parametric" or "--nonparametric" and to set how many boostraps to perform, you would use "--boots #ofbootstraps" or edit lime 114 in the vampirus.config file.

-Here is an example for creating a tree using the model determined by ModelTest-NG, non-parametric boostrapping and 500 bootstraps:
+Here is an example for creating a tree using the model determined by ModelTest-NG, non-parametric bootstrapping and 500 bootstraps:

         nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --pcASV --clusterAAIDlist .85,.90,.96 --ModelTnt --ModelTaa --nonparametric --boots 500

 ### Custom IQ-TREE command